Pod Security Policies(PSP)

 - User

-permissions (like the permissions of the default ClusterRole namedview
+smokeshould haveviewpermissions (like the permissions of the default ClusterRole namedview) in all Namespaces but not inkube-system. - User

 Solution